"Compilation albums are for housewives and little girls."

 - Michael Jackson had several of these.

-- Motown has released several compilations Michael Jackson's pre-Off The Wall solo tunes.
-As they often bear generic titles like The Michael Jackson Anthology and more, many have probably been confused and/or disappointed to see songs like "Got To Be There" and "Ben" instead of "Beat It" and "Billie Jean."
+- Motown has released several compilations of his pre-Off The Wall solo tunes over the decades.
+As they often bear generic titles like The Michael Jackson Anthology, many have probably been confused and/or disappointed to see songs like "Got To Be There" and "Ben" instead of "Beat It" and "Billie Jean".

 - HIStory - Past, Present and Future Book I (1995) drew criticism for the way it was compiled.
-It was a Distinct Double Album, disc one consisting of greatest hits and disc two consisting of new material.
-This irked many people who wanted one but not both; casual fans didn't care about the new material, while hardcore fans already owned all the hits.
-The hits disc was reissued as a separate album in 2001, but people who want the other tracks (especially the singles from the second disc like "You Are Not Alone" and "Stranger in Moscow") still have to buy the full two-disc set.
-It's worth noting that Sony and Jackson's original plan was just to bring out a greatest hits set, but after the first round of child molestation allegations against him he came up with a ton of new material.
+It was a Distinct Double Album: Disc One featured his Epic Records-era greatest hits and Disc Two featured new material.
+This irked people who wanted one but not both; casual fans (and critics!) didn't care about the new material, while hardcore fans already owned all the hits, all of which were the album edits to boot.
+Disc One was reissued on its own in 2001, but people who want the other tracks (especially the singles from the second disc like "You Are Not Alone" and "Stranger in Moscow") still have to buy the full two-disc set.
+The story goes that Sony and Jackson's original plan was just to bring out a greatest hits set with a few new tracks (a project that had been in Development Hell since 1989), but after the first round of child molestation allegations against him he came up with a ton of new material.